Canada Fishing Season Calendar 2026: Opener Dates by Province

 Manitoba Season Dates

-Use this when the search is really about Manitoba openers, divisions, or waterbody exceptions.
+Best for Manitoba openers, divisions, or waterbody exceptions.

-Nova Scotia Handbook Path
+Nova Scotia Licence and Handbook

 New Brunswick Fish NB Days

-Use this when the search is really about free fishing dates, licence waivers, and remaining limits.
+Best for free fishing dates, licence waivers, and remaining limits.

 Manitoba Ice Trips